-Hastings Municipal Authority - Two
+Hastings Municipal Authority

-- 1) Distribution system chlorine (disinfection) residual reporting violation.
-The May 2018 distribution system chlorine residual report was received late by PA DEP.
-However, all required samples were collected on time and all test results were within permissible limits.
-There was no risk to public health as a result of this late reporting violation. - 2) Failure to monitor Disinfection Byproducts.
-We are required to monitor water in the distribution system on a quarterly basis for the following disinfection byproducts: trihalomethanes and haloacetic acids and missed the February 14, 2019 required round of sampling.
-The laboratory utilized by the Hastings Municipal Authority failed to collect and test water distribution samples for these disinfection byproducts during the first quarter of 2019.
-Therefore, we cannot be sure of the quality of water during that time with respect to these contaminants.
-However, it is noted that past testing has historically shown the level of these disinfection byproducts to be below their respective MCLs.
-Required quarterly sampling is now back on schedule with the second quarter 2019 monitoring event conducted on May 14 of 2019.
-A complete copy of the Tier 3 Notification for this violation may be viewed at: http://hastingsborough.com/wp-content/uploads/2019/05/Tier3 Notice-Failure to Monitor-Disinfection Byproducts.pdf
+- Distribution system chlorine (disinfection) residual reporting violation.
+The June 2019 distribution system chlorine residual report was coded incorrectly.
+The required samples were collected on time and all test results were within permissible limits.
+There was no risk to public health as a result of this coding violation. - 2) Failure to monitor (2) Disinfection Byproducts.
+We are required to monitor water in the distribution system on a quarterly basis for the following disinfection byproducts: trihalomethanes and haloacetic acids.
+Sampling for these byproducts was missed on the February 14, 2019 required round of sampling.
+In August 2019, we sampled three days prior to the designated sample date.
+These two sampling errors resulted in two violations.
+It is noted that both historic and current testing have shown that the level of these disinfection byproducts are below their respective MCLs.
+Required quarterly sampling is now back on schedule.
+A complete copy of the Tier 3 Notification for this violation may be viewed at: http://hastingsborough.com/ - 3.)
+Failure to monitor Disinfection Byproducts: Bromate.
+The September bromate sample was collected as required.
+This sample was chlorinated therefore the result was disqualified.
+Disqualified results are not permitted to be used as for compliance.
+All other bromate samples for 2019 were well below the MCL.